|

 so much garbage.
 They certainly couldn’t keep that sick

 puppy out in full view of the public.
+Even

 if the mill puppy doesn’t get sick right away, there